-Income Taxes: The Citadel is a political subdivision of the State of South Carolina and is, therefore, generally exempt from federal and state income taxes under applicable federal and state statutes and regulations on related income.
+Income Taxes: The Citadel is a political subdivision of the State and is, therefore, generally exempt from federal and state income taxes under applicable federal and state statutes and regulations on related income.
 Certain activities of The Citadel may be subject to taxation as unrelated business income.